How to talk yourself up

 Say this vs that...

-Did you know the words you use can affect your mood, and how successful you are?
-While some words will bring you down, others can give you a boost.
+Did you know the things you say can affect your mood as well as how successful you are on your health journey?
+While some words will bring you down, others give you a boost.
 “Words shape our thoughts, thoughts shape our behaviour and the results we get, so the language we use is important,” says Miriam Akhtar, a leading expert in positive psychology.
-Here are four words that are worth reconsidering using.

 You say: “I should have said ‘no’ when my workmate offered me that piece of cake.”